shannentan22/BiodiViz/README.md

 The *App* folder contains the files for running the BiodiViz application.
 The files for the web application are under the *static* and *templates* folders.
 The former folder contains the CSS code and images used for the application, while the latter contains the HTML files.
 The file for the Python Flask server is *app.py*.

-If you wish to run the application, you must follow the proceeding steps:
+If you wish to run the application, you must follow the proceeding steps.
+Note that the instructions are tailored to a Windows 10 operating system.
+Other operating systems should follow a similar process but may be slightly different.

 ### 1. Cloning this Github repository